 - Sticking to warm – not hot – drinks

-Stick to these for at least three days while you heal and read our guide to dry socket for more guidance and information.
+Stick to these for at least three days while you heal and read how to prevent dry socket for more guidance and information.

 Elevate your head